Skip to main content

 Using the CoreWeave PowerShell module

-To manually import the CoreWeave Module:
+To manually import the CoreWeave Module, input the following:

 Import-Module CoreWeave -WarningAction SilentlyContinue